pkoloveas/inTIME/README.md

-# Crawling Service

-The Crawling Service is the Cyber-Trust component responsible for enriching the eVBD with new Cyber-Threat Intelligence.
+# inTIME: A Machine Learning-Based Framework for Gathering and Leveraging Web Data to Cyber-Threat Intelligence

 ## Key Functionality